New York’s Elections: Make Your Voice Heard

 Once you are registered to vote, how do you want to cast your ballot?
 This year, New York voters can choose between these three options:

 - You can avoid longer lines and skip the post office by casting your ballot during New York's early voting period.
+Look up your early voting poll site here.

 - Every county must have at least one early voting poll site.